 Jakob Vad baritone

 Although doing the majority of his work within sacred music concerts and opera productions, Jakob has a love for songs and lied-cycles.
 In collaboration with pianist Elisabeth Holmegaard Nielsen, he has performed a range of concerts home and abroad, namely with music by famous Danish composer, Carl Nielsen.

-Jakob Vad has received several grants and scholarships including the prestigious Richard Wagner Scholarship at the Bayreuth Festival and Van Hauns Prize – one of the most significant prizes for young artists in Denmark.
+Jakob Vad has received several grants and scholarships including the prestigious Richard Wagner Scholarship for the Bayreuth Festival and Van Hauns Prize – one of the most significant prizes for young artists in Denmark.